1. Planning & Architecture First Year

 - Development Weeks: Open to all students, including First Years.
 You will see short events and workshops advertised in January and more significant career development programmes, tours and internships offered in May.

-- Skills for Success Workshops in the SGC: These short 2 hour workshops offer employer insights to any student of any level (attend 4 as a Degree Plus Route B activity).
+- These short 2 hour workshops offer employer insights to any student of any level (attend 4 as a Degree Plus Route B activity).
 They cover topics such as:

 - Develop Your Commercial Awareness